Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Concluding remarks

-A remarkable outstanding issue is to clarify the relation between decision and promise.
+Several options for further work can be imagined.\footnote{ This section has been revised in 2014, having in mind the subsequent work on decision taking that I have actually tried to carry out, however, no reference to such work is made in order to avoid circular (self) referencing.} \begin{enumerate} \item A important issue is to clarify the relation between decision and promise.
 Some promises are decisions and some decisions are promises.
 According to many authors (e.g. \cite{Atiyah2003}, \cite{Sheinman2011}), though not according to Burgess in \cite{Burgess2005,Burgess2007} and several other works, a promise effects some obligation.
-In general a decision seems not to have the creation of an obligation as an effect.
-The deciders power stands in the way of its becoming obliged by its own activity.
+The viewpoint of Burgess has been elaborated in ample detail in~\cite{BergstraBurgess2014}, though yet without development of a connection with decision taking.